fbraem/kwai/backend/README.md

 dbmate -d "./migrations" --url protocol://user:password@host:port/database migrate
 ````

-> Note: we only provide "up" migrations.
+> Note: only "up" migrations are provided.
 Create a backup of the database before
 > running the migrations.
+Although dbmate can run "down" migrations, they are not
+> used because these are hard to test and can generate more problems than they solve.

 ## structure